 Food lovers striving to do good while they feast will be doubly sated at the non-profit New Orleans Food and Wine Experience

 .
 Held annually over Memorial Day weekend, the event's proceeds support local non-profits.
-In 2011 alone, the festival raised $6.5 million, says Liz Goliwas Bodet, the event's public relations manager.
 The 5-day festival features tastings from local restaurants, such as Brennan's Restaurant, home to New Orleans’ most famous brunch, and Arnaud's, a creole dining institution since 1918.
 Restaurants showcase their food alongside world-renowned winemakers such as Maison Louis Jadot and Napa Cellars.
 Whether you toss your tasting plates aside for hurricane glasses (or vice versa), we suggest you keep any beaded necklaces; you never know when you’ll need them in NoLa!

 With delectable food tastings by Oregon-based restaurateurs, plus wines and microbrewed beers, the Bite of Oregon

 festival is 100 percent local, making it truly unique among US-based festivals, which often feature international beverages.
 Not surprisingly for a state that makes "green" living its unofficial motto, the 3-day festival aims to be a zero waste event, with eco-friendly compostable tasting plates.
 Take your pick from among small plates and meal-sized portions of burgers, shellfish, sushi and more.
 And catch a ride on one of the food world's hottest tasting trends: Portland's food carts.
 Keep an eye out for trucks offering Whiffies Fried Pies and the short rib taco from KOi Fusion PDX.